 max locked memory (kbytes, -l)

-After a reboot, with the bug, we type
+After a reboot, type

 The main test will be when you load up your DAW and see if you get an error report saying no real time kernel access and/or something like “WARNING: Your system has a limit for maximum amount of locked memory!”